-To address this need, hospitals, health systems, physician groups and both Oregon medical schools have come together to form the Oregon Graduate Medical Education (GME) Consortium.
+To address this need, hospitals, health systems, physician groups and both Oregon medical schools have formed the Oregon Graduate Medical Education (GME) Consortium.
 Consortium members agree that urgent steps must be taken to ensure rural Oregonians, as well as those from underserved communities, have access to doctors when they need them.

 When physicians complete their residencies in rural locations, it is more likely they will stay and establish practices in those communities.
-This is why the Oregon GME Consortium will focus on establishing new, or expanding existing, residency programs to address the coming physician shortage.
+This is why the Oregon GME Consortium focuses on establishing new, or expanding existing, residency programs to address the coming physician shortage.

-The Consortium will create new primary care residency programs in many areas of the state.
+The Consortium’s goal is to create new primary care residency programs outside of the Portland Metro area.
 The residency programs will be structured in agreement with standards of the Accreditation Council for Graduate Medical Education.
 These programs will allow Oregon’s medical school graduates to remain in Oregon to complete their residency training.

 St. Charles Medical Center, Bend

 Samaritan Health Services/Good Samaritan Regional Medical Center, Corvallis

 1 “Projected Demand for Physicians, Nurse Practitioners and Physician Assistants in Oregon: 2013-2020”, Oregon Health Authority,